christopher-kirkley/music-dummy-metadata/README.md

 This is a small CLI script to create dummy music data for use in testing music based applications.

-The output is a single CSV file representing a dummy record label's catalog.
+The output is two CSV files representing a dummy record label's catalog.

 Included fields:

+###catalog.csv
 - ISRC
 - Track Number
 - Track Title